New research: Majority of Brits uncomfortable talking to disabled people

 They show Brooker guiding viewers through a series of awkward situations that they may encounter with a disabled person, such as “The Awkward ‘I’ve bent down to speak to a wheelchair user, now what?’
 Situation."

-Alex Brooker, who has a prosthetic leg and hand and arm disabilities, says that he hopes the campaign will get people talking about, rather than avoiding, the issue of disability:
+Alex Brooker, who has a prosthetic leg and hand and arm impairments, says that he hopes the campaign will get people talking about, rather than avoiding, the issue of disability:

 "Some people can feel a bit awkward about disability but more often than not it's coming from a good place because it's just someone not wanting to offend.